Meet Your Camino Team

 Stacy's Role in this Camino

-Through her many years of working with Pregancy and Infant Loss, Stacy has tailored a program for this Camino and will help participants through different processes and rituals to work through (and walk through) their grief.
+With her many years of experience in working with Pregancy and Infant Loss, Stacy has tailored a program for this Camino and will help participants through different processes and rituals to work through (and walk through) their grief.

 Her intention is that - by the end of the Camino - you'll feel more capable to live with your grief and have the skills to manage the feelings as they come up throughout life.

-The unfortunate death of Danya led to the birth of this Camino journey
+The unfortunate death of Danya led to the birth of this Camino journey.

-Our Backgrounds and Roles in this Camino
+Backgrounds and Roles in this Camino

 David is a professional photographer with 15 years of experience running a photography company in Australia.
 He has a long history of personal development—including adventures to Tibet, Antarctica, Mt.
 Kilimanjaro, and walking the Camino—before moving to Bali to start a retreat centre supporting people's growth.
 He has served as a men's circle facilitator for five years in Bali, Australia, and online internationally.